whurst1/WillieHurstMadlibs/Script_Whurst1.md

 They <verb> around the shop.
 It was actually quite <adjective>, and remarkably long.
-In fact, the back of the shop disappeared way into the distance.
+In fact, the <adjective> of the shop disappeared way into the <noun>.
 The shop was crammed with all sorts of <adjective>-looking items.
 Tall urns.
 Clocks.
 Decorations of all types.
 Items of furniture.
 Shelves of dishes, pots and bowls. <Adjective> seats and couches.
 It went on and on.